The Photo Chemical Etching Process

 Step 6.
 Chemical Etching

 The etching process uses a range of etchants, depending on the base material used.
 Matching the appropriate chemicals ensures a more effective chemical machining process, in which etching metal is fast and effective.
+Metal burrs are not created with chemical etching.

 Step 7.
 Photoresist Stripping